 Rachele Buriassi, a native of Sarzana, Italy, began her formal dance education at the Ecole de Danse de Rosella Hightower in Cannes, France.
 After three years of training, Buriassi moved to Stuttgart, Germany and continued her studies at the John Cranko School.
 Upon graduation in 2008, Buriassi was awarded a position in the corps de ballet of the Stuttgart Ballet.
 During her six years with the company, Rachele was featured in many principal roles and promoted to soloist in 2012.
 Ms. Buriassi was selected by her director to represent Stuttgart Ballet in the Erik Bruhn Competition and won a special prize at the Vaganova Grand Prix in St. Petersburg, Russia.
 In 2014 Rachel joined Boston Ballet as a soloist and continues to work with world renowned choreographers.

 A native of Savannah, Georgia, David began dancing at the age of three and studied ballet under Shannon Kelly, owner and director of Kelly & Co.
 Studios.
-After graduating from high school in 2011, David joined the Columbia Classical Ballet under the direction of Radenko Pavlovich.
+After graduating from high school in 2011, David joined the Columbia Classical Ballet.
 His ballet repertoire includes lead and corps roles in Don Quixote, Sleeping Beauty, Cinderella, Nutcracker, Swan Lake, La Esmeralda, Giselle, La Bayadère, and Le Corsaire.
 Most recently, David appeared on TV dancing on Fox’s hit show, So You Think You Can Dance, where he survived as the only remaining ballet dancer and made it to the Top 40 (Top 20 male) in The Academy.